 On July 7, 2022, the CAC promulgated the Measures on Security Assessment of Cross-border Data Transfer, or the Data Export Measures, which became effective on September 1, 2022.
 The Data Export Measures require that any data processor which processes or exports personal information exceeding certain volume threshold under such measures shall apply for security assessment by the CAC before transferring any personal information abroad.
 The security assessment requirement also applies to any transfer of important data outside of China.
 In December 2022, the MIIT released the Administrative Measures for Data Security in the Field of Industry and Information Technology (for Trial Implementation), which came into effect on January 1, 2023.
 The Administrative Measures for Data Security in the Field of Industry and Information Technology (for Trial Implementation) requires the data processor in the field of industry and information technology to review data on a periodical basis, identify important data and core data in accordance with the relevant standards and specifications, and form its specific catalogue.
+The CAC has also issued the First Edition and the Second Edition of Guidelines for Application for Security Assessment of Outbound Data Transfer successively on August 31, 2022 and March 22, 2024, respectively, illustrating the specific requirements for declaration of the cross-border data security assessment, such as methods, processes and materials, and optimizes and simplifies the relevant materials that data processors need to submit.

-On February 22, 2023, the CAC issued the Measures for the Standard Contract for the Outbound Transfer of Personal Information, or the Standard Contract Measures, which will take effect on June 1, 2023.
+On February 22, 2023, the CAC issued the Measures for the Standard Contract for the Outbound Transfer of Personal Information, or the Standard Contract Measures, which took effect on June 1, 2023.
 The Standard Contract Measures apply to the provision of personal information to overseas recipients through standard contract and set out detailed criteria relating to the formality and terms of such contracts.
 The Standard Contract Measures also require the personal information processor to file such contract with relevant authorities within 10 business days after the contract is effective.
+To regulate the application of the outboard transfer of personal information through standard contact, the CAC has promulgated the First Edition and the Second Edition of Guidelines for the Recordation of the Standard Contracts for the Outboard Transfer of Personal Information on May 30, 2023 and March 22, 2024.